 What’s in it for me?

 You get to make decisions about how Culpeper is run, and can thus support this fantastic garden and the vital community work it does.
 You can develop your management skills, and work alongside a groups of experienced committed trustees.

 What is a Trustee, and what are their responsibilities?

 A trustee is a more formal word for a committee member.
 Trustees make key decisions about Culpeper and are ultimately responsible for it.
 Culpeper is a Charitable Incorporated Organisation (CIO) which limits trustee liability.
 Our registered Charity number is 291156.

 Ideally Trustees should commit to attending at least five meetings per year.
 Meetings take place every two months, usually on Wednesday evenings, between 7 and 9pm.
-Every year committee members resign at the AGM and a new committee is elected by the members present.

 What happens at Committee meetings?